BettyzhangPei/Heritability-Velocity/README.md

 # Estimated two heritability metrics and their standard errors
 ####################################################################################################################
 ```
-where data0 has to be structured as a list of vectors n, G, G0, t, y. data has to be structured as a list of vectors and matrices n, Z,Z0, t, y, A, G, G0, and H.
+where data0 has to be structured as a list of vectors n, G, G0, t, y. data has to be structured as a list of vectors and matrices n, Z, Z0, t, y, A, G, G0, and H.
 - n: A N x 1 column vector represents total number of measurements for each subject.
 - Z: A N x P matrix with standardized genotypic values based on genome-wide common variants
 - Z0 : A N x P0 matrix with standardized genotypic values based on causal variants